Helping Santa Fe Rethink Their Waste

 Where can I recycle motor oil?

-Almost all oil change and car service centers will accept less than 5 gallons of motor oil for little or no charge.
+Many oil change and car service centers will accept less than 5 gallons of motor oil for little or no charge.
 So don’t stock up!
 Recycle your motor oil at any of these take back centers:

 Oil Change and Service Centers in Santa Fe